BMilkey/messenger/backend-golang/README.md

 - `login`: The login of the user (string)
 - `password`: The password of the user (string)

 If the user ID is invalid, the response will be a JSON object with the following field:

-- `error`: A description of the error that occurred (string)

-## POST /post/auth/logout_user/

-This endpoint is used to retrieve the chat IDs associated with a given user ID.

-**Request Body:**

-The request body should be a JSON object with the following field:

-- `user_id`: The ID of the user (string)

-**Response:**

-If the user ID is valid, the response will be a JSON object with the following field:

-- `chat_ids`: An array of chat IDs (array of strings)

-If the user ID is invalid, the response will be a JSON object with the following field: